mikeislearning/generator-mamma/README.md

 ```
 - jQuery
-- Underscore
+- JSON3 and ES5-Shim for legacy browsers (includes lodash)
 - HTML5 Boilerplate
 - Sass with Compass as a CSS PreProcessor
 - Unit Testing with Karma and Jasmine
 - E2E Testing with Selenium and Protractor
 ```

-You will be prompted through a number of options
+__You will be prompted through a number of options__

 ```